-SCHOOL RESOURSE OFFICERS
+SCHOOL RESOURCE OFFICERS

-Each school building in the district is staffed by a School Resource Officer (SRO) in partnership with the police department located in its corresponding township.
+Each WA school building is supported by a School Resource Officer (SRO) in partnership with the police department in its corresponding township.
 School Resource Officers are specifically trained to provide safety and response to each school building.
 Duties of the School Resource Officer include hosting informational sessions on various health and safety related topics, delinquency prevention, school security, and law enforcement, when necessary.